-Finally, in developing countries, regimens used for perinatal prophylaxis are likely to include single drug regimens (e.g. ZDV monotherapy or single dose NVP), increasing the probability that resistance may result from the use of prophylaxis.
+Finally, in developing countries, regimens used for perinatal prophylaxis are likely to include single drug regimens (e.g. ZDV monotherapy or single dose NVP), increasing the probability that resistance may result from the use of prophylaxis .
 Any of these factors could potentially influence outcome and emergence of drug resistance in HPTN 052.
 Analysis in HPTN 052 will allow a comparison of resistance rates across the study sites for each treatment regimen.
 Data collected in the trial may also help identify other regional variables that influence resistance rates.

 Analysis of drug resistance in HPTN 052 will include an analysis of the HIV-1 subtypes in this region.
-Major (M) group HIV-1 viruses can be categorized into nine pure subtypes (A, B, C, D, F, G, H, J, K), six circulating recombinant forms, and incidental viral variants 36-37.
+Major (M) group HIV-1 viruses can be categorized into nine pure subtypes (A, B, C, D, F, G, H, J, K), six circulating recombinant forms, and incidental viral variants^{67;68}.
 Different subtypes predominate in different geographical regions.
 To date, almost all studies of HIV drug resistance have been performed for subtype B, the most common subtype in the U.S. In contrast, there is remarkably little information on drug resistance in other subtypes.
 Research on drug resistance in cohorts infected with non-subtype B HIV-1 is becoming increasingly important for two reasons: (1) the prevalence of non-subtype B is increasing in the U.S. and other regions where antiretroviral drugs are widely used, and (2) the availability and use of antiretroviral drugs is growing throughout the world, where most infections are caused by non-B HIV-1.
 In HPTN 052, most HIV-1 infections are expected to be caused by non-B subtypes, with different subtype distributions at each site (Table 1).

 Country Predominant Subtypes (approx. %) References

-Drozil Brazil B (80%), F (14%), C (3%) [39]
+B (80%), F (14%), C [(3% (30% in southern and south-eastern Brazil)] [69]

-BIazii [40]

-C(80.059/) P(2.109/) A(29/) [41]
+Brazil [70]

+southern and south custom Diazn) [71]

+C(00,050), $D(1,20)$ [72]

-India C (80-95%), B (2-10%), A (2%) [42]
+India C (90-95%), B (1-3%), A (2 - 5%) [73]

+[74]

-Malawi C (>90%) [43]
+Malawi C (>90%) [75]

-CRF01_AE (80-95%), B (5-20%) [44]
+CRF01_AE (80-95%), B (5-20%) [76]

-Thailand [45]
+Thailand [77]

-[46]
+[78]

-Zimbabwe C (70%), B (12%), A (12%), D (7%) [47]
+Zimbabwe C (70%), B (12%), A (12%), D (7%) [79]

-Zimbabwe [48]
+Ziniodowe [80]